-Transgender activists tell Texas Senate to ditch bathroom bill
+Activists, executives tell Texas Senate to ditch bathroom bill

 Smith drew wide notice on the internet this week after posting a picture of herself with Republican Governor Greg Abbott, a supporter of the bathroom measure who she suggested had no idea she was transgender.

+Talk of the bathroom bill has already led to about $66 million in lost convention business, convention officials from Texas' top cities told the committee.
+If the measure is enacted, the state could lose about $1.4 billion from lost conventions, sports contests and other events, they said.

-One measure under consideration is Senate Bill 3, which says certain restrooms, showers and changing facilities in places such as public schools "must be designated for and used only by persons of the same sex as stated on a person's birth certificate."
+The main measure under consideration is Senate Bill 3, which says certain restrooms, showers and changing facilities in places such as public schools "must be designated for and used only by persons of the same sex as stated on a person's birth certificate."

-Its sponsor, Republican Senator Lois Kolkhorst, said the bill was about public safety.
+Supporters were few in number on Friday.
+The bill's sponsor, Republican Senator Lois Kolkhorst, said SB 3 was about "about much more than bathrooms.

-"This issue is about much more than bathrooms," she said during the hearing. "(It) is about finding a balance between the right to declare your gender and the right of a parent to protect their child."
+"(It) is about finding a balance between the right to declare your gender and the right of a parent to protect their child," she said.

 During the regular session that ended in May, the Texas Senate easily passed such a measure.
 But it died in the state's House of Representatives under pressure from pro-business Republicans.